Larilok/banner_service_backend/README.md

 - Redis(theory, use cases)                                    (3h)
   - add info to redis                                         (2h)
   - extract from redis

+- sharding(Multi-AZ)
+- commands to work with data in redis

 - [x] upload to git
 ---------------------------------------------------------------------------------